Memphis, TN Car Shipping: 2026 Costs & Routes

 Discover interesting insights about the state you’re shipping to or from

-• Climate: Humid subtropical climate brings hot summers (average 90°F) and mild winters, with occasional thunderstorms that can affect road travel.
+• Climate: Expect hot, humid summers (average highs 90°F) and mild winters, with occasional thunderstorms that can affect shipping schedules.

 Car Shipping 101